aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 ![Virgule sequencer state machine](/figures/virgule-racket/virgule-sequencer.svg)

-In Racket, the state machine is composed of a `register/r` form that stores the current state, a `case` expression that computes the next state, and one combinational signal for each action.
+In Racket, the state machine is composed of a `register/r` form that stores the current state, a `match` expression that computes the next state, and one combinational signal for each action.
 I chose to represent states as symbols.
-In VHDL, I would define an enumerated type.
+In VHDL, I would declare an enumerated type.

 Click on the snippet to expand it.

-:::expand
+:::collapse
 ```racket
 (define (virgule #:reset reset #:rdata rdata #:ready ready #:irq irq)